alafourcadedespaigne/portafolio-java-web/README.md

 # Spring Boot MySQL Zemoga Homework

-This application was developed to demonstrate Spring Boot integration with Twitter for the Zemoga company
+This application was developed to demonstrate Spring Boot integration with Twitter for the Zemoga company.

+The development of this application took 3 hours from the start of the implementation to the development of the installation documentation.

 Technologies Used